 We are thus led to study the Macdonald index with the reduced measure.
 The index is then expressed as

 where the numerator of the integrand now only contains the reduced measure.
-In this case there is an additional factor of $q$ multiplying $s_{N-1}^{-1}$, so that the suppression factor $z$ becomes
+In this case, there is an additional factors of $q$ multiplying $s_{N-1}^{-1}$, so that the suppression factor $z$ becomes

 Note that this suppression factor is the same as the one for the Schur index when computed with the reduced measure.
-It follows that the $s_{N-1}$ residue sum converges, and that the contribution from the origin of the complex $s_{N-1}$ plane vanishes.
+It follows that the $s_{N-1}$ residue sum converges, and that the ``contribution from the origin'' vanishes.
 For subsequent integrals, one can perform a similar analysis as for the Schur index.
 We will not repeat it here, and instead consider the explicit example of an $SU(3)$ gauge group in Section \ref{sec:higher-rank}, leaving general $N$ to future work.

 To end this section, we mention the generalization to $\mathcal{N}=2$ $SU(N)$ superconformal QCD.
-We repeat the indices with full and reduced measure from Section \ref{ssec:examples}:
+We repeat the indices with full and reduced measure from Section \ref{ssec:sc-gauge-theory-inds}:

 Since the only poles come from operators in the fundamental representation, it is not convenient to change to $s_i$ variables.
-Keeping in mind the $SU(N)$ condition $u_N=(u_1\cdots u_{N-1})^{-1}$, we can readily calculate the suppression factors for both cases, using the general result \eqref{eq:suppres-factor-basic-hypergeom-int}.
-For the $u_{N-1}$ integral in the first line, with the full measure, we have $m=n=4N$, and the suppression factor becomes
+Keeping in mind the $SU(N)$ condition $u_N=(u_1\cdots u_{N-1})^{-1}$, we separate out the $u_{N-1}$--dependent part of the integrand.
+Using that

+one sees that the $u_{N-1}$ integral is of the basic hypergeometric form.
+Therefore, we can readily calculate the suppression factors for both cases, using the general result \eqref{eq:suppres-factor-basic-hypergeom-int}.
+With the full measure, we have $m=n=4N$, and the suppression factor becomes